-- An application for graduation form must be filed with a counselor.
-This is NOT the same thing as filing a degree plan. - Students registering for the semester in which they will complete the requirements for graduation must file in the Counselor's Office and pay their graduation fee at the time of registration.
-NOTE: A late fee of \$10.00 will be charged to students who do not file for graduation during registration. - Students may apply for graduation under existing catalog requirements or under the catalog requirement in effect when entering Galveston College (exception: Associate Degree Nursing, Radiography, Radiation Therapy Technology and Nuclear Medicine Technology students). - All GRADUATING STUDENTS MUST ATTEND GRADUATION EXERCISES unless specifically excused IN WRITING by the Dean of Educational Services. - A graduation fee of \$10.00 will be charged to cover degree expenses of graduation exercises and expenses of reception.
-An additional late fee of \$10.00 will be charged to students who do not file by the deadline. - Cap and gown, class rings, nursing pins, invitations, etc. will be ordered through the Bookstore. - 7.
-Eligible nursing students will pay State Board Examining fee to the Nursing Office. - Any student who does not graduate because of academic deficiencies must repeat steps 1-7 when they do become eligible.
+- 1. An application for graduation form must be filed with a counselor.
+This is NOT the same thing as filing a degree plan. - 2.
+Students registering for the semester in which they will complete the requirements for graduation must file in the Counselor's Office and pay their graduation fee at the time of registration.
+NOTE: A late fee of \$10.00 will be charged to students who do not file for graduation during registration. - 3.
+Students may apply for graduation under existing catalog requirements or under the catalog requirement in effect when entering Galveston College (exception: Associate Degree Nursing, Radiography, Radiation Therapy Technology and Nuclear Medicine Technology students). - 4.
+All GRADUATING STUDENTS MUST ATTEND GRADUATION EXERCISES unless specifically excused IN WRITING by the Dean of Educational Services. - 5.
+A graduation fee of \$10.00 will be charged to cover degree expenses of graduation exercises and expenses of reception.
+An additional late fee of \$10.00 will be charged to students who do not file by the deadline. - 6.
+Cap and gown, class rings, nursing pins, invitations, etc. will be ordered through the Bookstore. - 7.
+Eligible nursing students will pay NCLEX RN and licensure fee to the Nursing Office. - 8.
+Any student who does not graduate because of academic deficiencies must repeat steps 1-7 when they do become eligible.